The full-time Staff is in charge of running our affairs.

 CSEM Advocacy and Communications Officer

-Laura is the Advocacy and Communications Officer for the Civil Society Engagement Mechanism for UHC2030 (CSEM), co-hosted by WACI Health.
+Based in London Area, United Kingdom, Laura Philidor is the Advocacy and Communications Officer for the Civil Society Engagement Mechanism for UHC2030 (CSEM), co-hosted by WACI Health.

-Laura holds a double master’s degree in Global Communications and Culture from CELSA (communications and journalism school) and Sorbonne Paris University.
+Laura holds a double Master’s (MA) degree in Global Communications (MAGC) and Culture from CELSA (Communications and Journalism school) and Sorbonne Paris University.